James Hardie Statement Collection Overview & Paint Colour Matches

 Monterey Taupe

 That said, if you’re working with earthy, green-grey stone, Monterey Taupe may suit your home beautifully.
-Notice how well coordinated the stone, siding, and front door are in the image above. 👌 (However, the white trim is a little too stark.
+Notice how well coordinated the stone, siding, and front door are in the image above.
+(However, the white trim is too stark.
 Cobblestone trim (if available) would be better, or a custom colour.)

 Khaki Brown